Thomas B. Wells

-Thomas B. Wells (born Ohio, 1945) is an American lawyer who serves as a senior judge of the United States Tax Court.
+Thomas Buell Wells (born July 2, 1945) is an American lawyer who served as a judge of the United States Tax Court.

+Life and career

-Wells received a Bachelor of Science from Miami University of Ohio in 1967.
+Wells was born in Akron, Ohio, and received a Bachelor of Science from Miami University of Ohio in 1967.
 He was a Supply Corps Officer on active duty in the U.S. Naval Reserve from 1967–1970, stationed in Morocco and Vietnam, and received a Joint Service Commendation Medal.

 After leaving the military, Wells returned to school, earning a J.D. from Emory University Law School in 1973, and a Master of Laws in Taxation from New York University Law School in 1978.

 Admitted to practice law in Georgia; member of law firm of Graham and Wells, P.C.; County Attorney for Toombs County, Georgia; City Attorney, Vidalia, Georgia, until 1977; member of law firm of Hurt, Richardson, Garner, Todd and Cadenhead, Atlanta, until 1981; law firm of Shearer and Wells, P.C., until 1986; member of American Bar Association, Section of Taxation; State Bar of Georgia, member of Board of Governors; Board of Editors, Georgia State Bar Journal; member Atlanta Bar Association; Editor of the Atlanta Lawyer; active in various tax organizations, such as Atlanta Tax Forum, presently, Honorary Member; Director, Atlanta Estate Planning Council; Director, North Atlanta Tax Council; American College of Tax Counsel, Honorary Fellow; Emory Law Alumni Association's Distinguished Alumnus Award, 2001; Life Member, National Eagle Scout Association, Eagle Scout, 1960.
 Member, Metropolitan Club; Chevy Chase Club, Vidalia Kiwanis Club, President, recipient Distinguished President Award.

 Wells was appointed by President Ronald Reagan as a judge United States Tax Court on October 13, 1986 for a term ending October 12, 2001.
 He was reappointed by President George W. Bush on October 10, 2001 for a term ending October 9, 2016.
 He served as chief judge from September 24, 1997 to November 6, 1997 and from June 1, 2000 to May 31, 2004.

-Attribution

-Material on this page was copied from the website of the United States Tax Court, which is published by a United States government agency, and is therefore in the public domain.
+He assumed senior status on January 1, 2011, and served until December 31, 2022.